Meteor-Community-Packages/Meteor-CollectionFS/README.md

 upload a file with no name.
 Thus, you should generally use extension checks only *in addition to* content type checks, and not instead of content type checks.

 The file extensions must be specified without a leading period.
+Extension matching is case-insensitive.

 ## Security